Apple: iPhone 11 Pro handsets check location to comply with regulations

 Ultra wideband technology is an industry standard technology and is subject to international regulatory requirements that require it to be turned off in certain locations. iOS uses Location Services to help determine if an iPhone is in these prohibited locations in order to disable ultra wideband and comply with regulations.

-They added: "The management of ultra wideband compliance and its use of location data is done entirely on the device and Apple is not collecting user location data".
+Apple added: "The management of ultra wideband compliance and its use of location data is done entirely on the device and Apple is not collecting user location data".

 It's not clear why it took Apple so long to reveal what, on the face of things, is a pretty simple explanation.
 According to TechCrunch, the company has also said that in a future iOS update it will introduce a new dedicated toggle option for the feature.